Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Group-Sparse Transfer Learning

-Our LRSC condition provides a lower bound on the \textit{expected} Hessian of the loss function (\ref{eq:loss_joint}), conditioned on a fixed design, where the expectation is taken over the randomness of the noise terms.
-This is weaker than the RSC condition in \cite{loh2015regularized}, which lower bounds the \textit{realized} Hessian directly.
+Our LRSC condition provides a lower bound on the \textit{expected} Hessian of the loss function in \eqref{eq:loss_joint}, conditioned on a fixed design, where the expectation is taken over the randomness of the noise terms.
+Note that the LRSC condition we propose is weaker than the original RSC condition proposed in \cite{loh2015regularized}, which lower bounds the \textit{realized} Hessian directly.
 This is because the usual problem formulation is quadratic in the target parameter, and thus the Hessian is a deterministic quantity given a fixed design.
 In contrast, our transfer learning objective induces a quartic dependence on the target parameter $\Delta_U$, and thus our Hessian is a random variable that depends on the realized noise terms, introducing additional complexity.